Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Findings

-\textbf{LLMs Reducing Developers' Effort.} A majority of participants (i.e., P1-P18, P20-P22) described scenarios where LLMs work to lighten their efforts for simple, repetitive, or tedious tasks.
+\textbf{Reducing developer effort with LLMs.} A majority of participants (i.e., P1-P18, P20-P22) described scenarios where LLMs work to lighten their efforts for simple, repetitive, or tedious tasks.
 This happens because software practitioners hand over the control to LLMs' automation capabilities, e.g.: \faComments \;\textit{``As I have this extension in Databricks, it makes it much easier.
-For example, [if] I miss a line, I miss a path, I miss a way of calling a class method, etc, it corrects it on the spot and automatically shows the button: `Do you want me to correct it and run the cell again?'."} -- P6 [Data Engineer].
-This mitigates interruptions in their development flow that would happen by doing it themselves, such as by filtering relevant content on \textsl{Google}, e.g.: \faComments \;\textit{``If you go on to Google [...] there's a bunch of official documentation from different resources.
-It takes some cognitive load to pick one, and then it goes through."} -- P11 [Web Developer].
+For example, [if] I miss a line, I miss a path, I miss a way of calling a class method, etc, it corrects it on the spot and automatically shows the button: `Do you want me to correct it and run the cell again?'."} -- P6 [Data Engineer]. \textbf{Saving developer time with LLMs.} Most of the participants (i.e., P1-P18, P20, P22) also describe how LLMs contribute to time-saving for simple, repetitive, or tedious tasks.
+The perceived saving in developers' time happens due to the reduced effort provided by LLMs when the developer hands over control to LLMs, e.g.: \faComments \;\textit{``In the past, there were several sites, Stack Overflow [...]
+From the moment you go looking for your question until you find it, you've already spent a lot of time."} -- P6 [Data Engineer].